 We strongly believe that where there are strong links between subjects which provide children with the opportunity to develop their understanding and deepen their learning then they should be exploited.
 There are many ways that links can be made between subjects and we believe that the people best placed to identify these links are your children’s class teachers.
 At Kingsmoor Lower School the children learn through an exciting and challenging thematic based approach to learning called the ‘creative curriculum’.
 Each term children embark on a new learning journey which has been carefully planned to ensure coverage and progression of National Curriculum targets.
 These topic based learning journeys provide cross curricular links with Art, History, Geography, Computing, Design and Technology, Science, Music and Dance.

 Some subjects are taught discreetly.
-These include Literacy, Maths, Phonics, Handwriting, RE, PE and Personal, Social, Health and Citizenship Education.
+These include English, Maths, Phonics, Handwriting, RE, PE and Personal, Social, Health and Citizenship Education.

 The school has adopted the Letters and Sounds document (2007) to teach phonics with some resources in the Foundation Stage from Jolly Phonics.

 In the Foundation Stage and Key Stage 1 phonics is taught daily at a discrete dedicated time.
 Children are grouped across Reception and Key Stage 1 according to the phase they are working at.